everactive/network-manager/docs/reference/configuration/wowlan.md

 This configuration option accepts a textual value.
-If specified, the value will be used in addition to the wireless device MAC address to function as a password to disallows unpriviledged actors to wake up the device.
+If specified, the value will be used in addition to the wireless device MAC address to function as a password that disallows unpriviledged actors to wake up the device.

 Example: